Fennel

 Common Issues

-While generally resistant to many diseases, fennel can suffer from root rot if the soil remains overly wet.
-Ensure proper drainage to prevent this issue16.
+• Diseases: Though generally resistant, Foeniculum vulgare can suffer from root rot if soil remains overly wet.
+Ensure proper drainage by amending soil with compost or sand16.
+Remove and destroy affected plants to prevent spread.

 History and Folklore